Corporate venture capital (CVC)

 The journey to securing corporate venture capital can be about proving how your business can help the corporate through market insight, market reach or innovative technology.
 Before you start, use this checklist to help identify some potential benefits and common pitfalls, and understand whether the process is something your business could achieve.

 When you look at corporate venture capital, chemistry and alignment are everything.
-Entrepreneurs that focus on that first and foremost are the ones that tend to do better later on.
-Tony Askew Founding partner, REV Venture Partners
+Entrepreneurs that focus on that first and foremost are the ones that tend to do better later on. - Tony Askew Founding partner, REV Venture Partners

-Reference to any organisation, business and event on this page does not constitute an endorsement or recommendation from the British Business Bank or the UK Government.
-Whilst we make reasonable efforts to keep the information on this page up to date, we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
-The information is intended for general information purposes only and does not take into account your personal situation, nor does it constitute legal, financial, tax or other professional advice.
-You should always consider whether the information is applicable to your particular circumstances and, where appropriate, seek professional or specialist advice or support.
+Disclaimer: We make reasonable efforts to keep the content of this article up to date, but we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
+This article is intended for general information purposes only and does not constitute advice of any kind, including legal, financial, tax or other professional advice.
+You should always seek professional or specialist advice or support before doing anything on the basis of the content of this article.

 Your previously read articles